adonispuente/insights-dashboard/docs/app-sre/design-docs/glitchtip-project-alerts.md

 ## Problem Statement

-Glitchtip can act on incoming events and send notifications to external systems via email or webhooks.
+Tenants can configure their Glitchtip project to act on incoming events (**project alerts**) and send notifications to external systems via email or webhooks.
 Emails are sent to the configured project team members.
 Webhooks are sent to a configured URL.
 The receiver can be a chat system like Slack, Discord, or other compatible systems.

 Currently, the tenants can't manage project alerts via App-Interface and need **admin** access to the Glitchtip project to configure alerts themselves.
 Unfortunately, the **admin** access allows the tenant to configure the whole project and not only the alerts.
 Such an unwanted change happened recently and caused an outage of [Glitchtip itself](https://docs.google.com/document/d/1T1mvvuuJQKHAbj1icdqVM9_HnQfxQ9ySvPm9vZid7qM.).